ramzeez88/Kokoro_PDF-Speaker/README.md

 # Kokoro_PDF-Speaker
-A PDF speaker using latest Kokoro-82M TTS
+A .pdf files speaker using latest Kokoro-82M TTS.
+You can make it speak out using only CPU or a CUDA enabled GPU.